 Step 3: Ask yourself honestly, “What is it that I am REALLY feeling?”

 Misplaced emotions often disguise themselves as a strong reaction to a situation that on paper wouldn’t seem merited.
 For example, I might think I am angry at my husband for breaking a glass.
 If he didn’t do this on purpose, however, I can’t be mad at him.

 When I ask myself the above question, “What is it that I am really feeling?”, I realize that I am not angry at my husband at all, but rather, I’m afraid of the glass and I don’t want to clean it up.

-Because cleaning up broken glass is stressful and I worry that we will both get splinters of glass in our feet, I might speak to my husband with a slight edge in my voice.
+Because cleaning up broken glass is stressful and I worry that we will both get splinters of glass in our feet, I might speak to my husband with an edge in my voice.
 When I realize I am not really mad at him, I stop speaking to him this way, and we can both exhale.

 Step 4: Ask yourself, “Why do I feel this way?”